 Incomplete (I) is a temporary grade used by the instructor in cases where a student is unable to complete course requirements because of circumstances beyond the student's control such as illness, family emergency or other similar circumstances.
-Incomplete grades are rarely assigned and only if the student has satisfactorily completed the vast majority of the course requirements and has convinced the instructor of his or her ability to complete the remaining work without registering for the course again.
+Incomplete grades are rarely assigned and only if the student has completed 75% of the course requirements, has a "C" or higher, and has convinced the instructor of his or her ability to complete the remaining work without registering for the course again.
 An instructor who assigns a grade of "I" submits to the program chair/director a formal statement of requirements that must be satisfied for removal of the incomplete grade.
 A copy of the statement of requirements, including deadlines for their completion, shall be made available to the student.